corda/corda-docs-portal/content/en/platform/corda/4.10/community/checkpoint-tooling.md

 This page contains information about checkpoint tooling.
 These tools can be used to debug the causes of stuck flows.

-Before reading this page, please ensure you understand the mechanics and principles of Corda Flows by reading [Flows](key-concepts-flows.md) and [Writing flows](api-flows.md).
+Before reading this page, please ensure you understand the mechanics and principles of Corda Flows by reading [Flows]({{< relref "key-concepts-flows.md" >}}) and [Writing flows]({{< relref "api-flows.md" >}}).
-It is also recommended that you understand the purpose and behaviour of the [Flow Hospital](node-flow-hospital.md) in relation to *checkpoints* and flow recovery.
+It is also recommended that you understand the purpose and behavior of the [Flow Hospital]({{< relref "node-flow-hospital.md" >}}) in relation to *checkpoints* and flow recovery.
-An advanced explanation of checkpoints within the flow state machine can be found here: [Flow framework internals](contributing-flow-internals.html#checkpoints).
+An advanced explanation of checkpoints within the flow state machine can be found here: [Flow framework internals]({{< relref "contributing-flow-internals.md#checkpoints" >}}).

-As a recap, a flow *checkpoint* is a serialised snapshot of the flow’s stack frames and any objects reachable from the stack.
+As a recap, a flow *checkpoint* is a serialized snapshot of the flow’s stack frames and any objects reachable from the stack.
 Checkpoints are saved to the database automatically when a flow suspends or resumes, which typically happens when sending or receiving messages.
 A flow may be replayed from the last checkpoint if the node restarts.
 Automatic checkpointing is an unusual feature of Corda and significantly helps developers write reliable code that can survive node restarts and crashes.
 It also assists with scaling up, as flows that are waiting for a response can be flushed from memory.